Blog/NotesConcept

 Rule 5: Arrow Functions

-Arrow functions do not have their value.
+Arrow functions do not have their own "this" value.
 Instead, they inherit this from the enclosing lexical scope means parent lexical scope.

 let obj = {